dpgithub87/Pokedex/README.md

 Endpoints available currently:
 1. GET-  https://localhost:5001/swagger/
-To get the latest OpenApi swagger.json file for the WebApi.Project
+To get the latest OpenApi swagger.json file for the Pokedex.Api - WebApi.Project

 2. GET-  https://localhost:5001/pokemon/{pokemonName}/
 To fetch pokemon details from Pokeapi (species) and return along with "standard" description.